AIOps: Insights from an Article Close to My Heart

-Since I first wrote about the topic, AI has accelerated by leaps and bounds.
+Since then, AI has accelerated by leaps and bounds.
 The basic ideas have become even more important as AI itself places greater and greater demands on IT infrastructure.
 What's more, there have been some important new developments.
 So let me bring you up to date.

 AIOps—Automating and Enhancing IT Operations